oci-pronghorn/FogLight/README.md

 ### Building Native Dependencies ###
 Whenever the native C code is modified, it must be rebuilt on all of the target Pronghorn platforms and have its artifacts pushed back up to this repository.
 To re-build individual artifacts for each platform, perform the following steps:

-1. Clone the Pronghorn repository down to your device (e.g., a Raspberry Pi or Intel Edison).
+1. Clone the FogLight repository down to your device (e.g., a Raspberry Pi or Intel Edison).
 2. Within the root of the cloned repository, execute the appropriate make target (pi for Pi's, edison for Edisons).
 The make commands will give you instructions if you do it wrong.
 3. A variety of '.so' files should be generated under resources/jni.
 4. Commit the changes (which should only include `.so` files).
 5. Push the changes.

-Once the artifacts are properly built, you should be able to simply run `mvn clean packge` as normal and use the PronghornIoT jar.
+Once the artifacts are properly built, you should be able to simply run `mvn clean packge` as normal and use the FogLight jar.

 ## Sponsors ##
-Interested in sponsoring the development of the Pronghorn Embedded Toolkit?
-Contact [tippyn@ociweb.com](mailto:tippyn@ociweb.com).
+Interested in sponsoring the development of the FogLight Embedded Toolkit?
+Contact [tippyn@objectcomputing.com](mailto:tippyn@objectcomputing.com).